-10 5.2.1 Main channel
+5.2.1 Main channel

-Main stems are 1.5-2 Km in length and follow a NE-SW direction for about 1 Km before bending around tributaries.
-The profiles of these channels are stepped, with steps consisting on 2-3 segments about 300-500 m long separated by sections of steeper gradient (Fig. 3, see channels j201, j252, j254).
+Main stems are 1.5-2 km in length and follow a NE-SW direction for about 1 km before bending around tributaries.
+The profiles of these channels are stepped, with steps consisting of 2-3 segments about 300-500 m long separated by sections of steeper gradient (Fig. 3, see channels j201, j252, j254).
 In some occasions, there is a short section of reverse gradient following these steps.
-Main stem cross sections are generally trapezoidal, with flat bottomed floors and steep sided walls ($\sim 20^{\circ}$ degrees).
-Variations in width from the channel origin until the junction are small, accounting for no more than a few meters of change in any of the networks (c.f., Fig. 4 and fig. 5).
+Main stem cross sections are generally trapezoidal, with flat-bottomed floors and steep-sided walls ($\sim 20^{\circ}$).
+Variations in width from the channel origin until the junction are small, accounting for no more than a few meters of change in any of the networks (see Figs. 4 and 5).